patsprice/https-github.com-bretfisher-container.training/slides/swarm/logging.md

 ## "Configuring" Kibana

-- If you see a status page with a yellow item, wait a minute and reload (Kibana is probably still initializing)

-- Kibana should offer you to "Configure an index pattern":
+- Kibana should offer you to "Configure an index pattern"

+- Once it's received data, it can try to help you create an index

-  <br/>in the "Time-field name" drop down, select "@timestamp", and hit the
+- Type `logstash*` in the input, then in the "Time-field name" drop down, select "@timestamp", and hit the "Create" button
-  "Create" button

-- Then:

   - click "Discover" (in the top-left corner)
-  - click "Last 15 minutes" (in the top-right corner)
-  - click "Last 1 hour" (in the list in the middle)
   - click "Auto-refresh" (top-right corner)
   - click "5 seconds" (top-left of the list)

-- You should see a series of green bars (with one new green bar every minute)
+- You should see a series of green bars.
+We can now tinker with fields on left

 ---